mistidevs/KNEC-School-Results-Checker/README.md

 By default selenium obtains the webdriver needed provided you have version 4.6 and later.

 I have not verified if the code is backwards or forwards compatible with Python versions.
 Similarly, I do not guarantee that it will work on any machine except for one running Windows 11.
-I am open to contributions and bug fixes for different Operating systems
+I am open to contributions and bug fixes for different Operating Systems

 ## Feature Requests
 - Asynchronous handling